negrinho/deep_architect/README.md

 logging functionality can be found in search_logging.py.
 A simple example of how the logging functionality is used can be found mnist_with_logging/main.py.

-* Visualization: Visualization functionality allows us to visualize the structure of the search space and to visualize graph transitions that result from assigning values to the independent hyperparameters.
+* **Visualization**:  Visualization functionality allows us to visualize the structure of the search space and to visualize graph transitions that result from assigning values to the independent hyperparameters.
 This allows the user to get a sense if the search space that was defined is encoding the expected